fourastiemarvin/Builder_King/README.md

 # Builder King

 ### A puzzle game which adapt the difficulty with regard to your stress
 The goal of Builder King is simple: stack stones to reach the higher point possible.
-Your score will dermine if your the Builder King !
+Your score will dermine if you are the Builder King !
 This game will send you in a beautiful island where you will can move freely in an impressive 3D environment.
-Builder King is unique by the way the game evolve regarding to your level of stress, the game will become easier or harder if your stress increase or not.
+Builder King is unique by the way the game evolves regarding to your level of stress, the game will become easier or harder if your stress increases or not.

 ## Requirements
 To use the heart rate measurment tool, you will need [Python 3](https://www.python.org/downloads/).
 To install all the required libraries, run the following command: